Q: Why is it necessary for me to get a building permit?

-A: Josh Roth is the city’s Building Official.
+A: Ken Miller is the city’s Building Official.
 He brings several years of experience to the job.
 His day-to-day responsibilities include approving permit applications, conducting inspections and clarifying code-related issues.

 Q: How do I know if I need a building permit?